 2018: Blockchain 3.0: the Future

-Blockchain History and evolution does not stop with Ethereum and Bitcoin.
+Blockchain History and evolution do not stop with Ethereum and Bitcoin.
 In recent years, a number of projects have cropped up all leveraging blockchain technology capabilities.
 New projects have sought to address some of the deficiencies of Bitcoin and Ethereum in addition to coming up with new features leveraging blockchain capabilities.

-Some of the new blockchain applications include NEO, billed as the first open source, decentralized and blockchain platform launched in China.
+Some of the new blockchain applications include NEO, billed as the first open-source, decentralized, and blockchain platform launched in China.
 Even though the country has banned cryptocurrencies, it remains active when it comes to blockchain innovations.
 NEO casts itself as the Chinese Ethereum having already received the backing of Alibaba CEO Jack Ma as it plots to have the same impact as Baidu in the country.

-In the race to accelerate development of the Internet of Things, some developers, so it fit, to leverage blockchain technology and in the process came up with IOTA.
-The cryptocurrency platform is optimized for the Internet of things ecosystem as it strives to provide zero transaction fees as well as unique verification processes.
+In the race to accelerate the development of the Internet of Things, some developers, so it fit, to leverage blockchain technology and in the process came up with IOTA.
+The cryptocurrency platform is optimized for the Internet of Things ecosystem as it strives to provide zero transaction fees as well as unique verification processes.
 It also addresses some of the scalability issues associated with Blockchain 1.0 Bitcoin.

 In addition to IOTA and NEO, other second-generation blockchain platforms are also having a ripple effect in the sector.
 Monero Zcash and Dash blockchains came into being as a way of addressing some of the security and scalability issues associated with the early blockchain applications.
-Dubbed as privacy Altcoins, the three blockchain platform seek to provide high levels of privacy and security when it comes to transactions.
+Dubbed as privacy Altcoins, the three blockchain platforms seek to provide high levels of privacy and security when it comes to transactions.

-The blockchain history discussed above involves public blockchain networks, whereby anyone can access contents of a network.
-However, with the evolution of the technology, a number of companies have started adopting the technology internally as a way of enhancing operational efficiency.
+The blockchain history discussed above involves public blockchain networks, whereby anyone can access the contents of a network.
+However, with the evolution of technology, a number of companies have started adopting the technology internally as a way of enhancing operational efficiency.